 The path you follow leads you through shaded undergrowth and runs alongside the stream of Pian di Santu.
 You will walk into the heart of the Alta Rocca villages, from Zonza to Quenza – an absolutely charming walk!

 Distance: 10.8km.
 Around 4 hours walking.
 Altitude gain: +470m.
 Descent: -340m.

 Day 5: From Quenza to Aullène

 Quenza is famous for its church that dates back to the year 1000.
-You leave this village and hike up to the playeau of Cuscione and the hamlet of Hgjallicu, before descending through scrubland and pass by the shepherds' huts of Lavu Donacu before reaching your final destination for the evening.
+You leave this village and hike up to the plateau of Cuscione and the hamlet of Giallico, before descending through scrubland and pass by the shepherds' huts of Lavu Donacu before reaching your stop for the evening.

 Day 6: From Aullène to Santa Lucia di Tallano

 Today's walk commences through a chestnut forest and Serra di Scopamena and you will notice the old mill that has been restored by the Corsican Natural Park.
 In the shade of the oak trees and thick vegetation, you can swim in the local fresh river while enjoying your surroundings.
 You will then climb up through the midst of oak and strawberry trees to the Col de Tavara and the hamlet of Altagène.
 A bend in the path then takes you through the scrubland to the bell tower and olive groves of Santa Lucia di Tallano.